emily-vo/Planetarium/documentation/milestone1.md

 Suzanne Knop, Milestone 1
 ---------------------------------------
-Audio Extraction: I learned how to create basic audio nodes using the Web Audio API, and wrote loading and playing functions which can be found in src/audio.js.
+Audio Extraction: I learned how to create basic audio nodes using the Web Audio API, and wrote loading, playing, and setup functions which can be found in src/audio.js.

 Audio Analysis: I was able to retrieve basic volume / amplitude data from the audio file using the Web Audio API, but will figure out how to get different kinds of data next week (bpm, pitch, tone).
+Currently, the audio is analyzed at real time, but ideally I also want to do holistic analysis beforehand

 Public Functions: In src/audio.js, I implemented getSizeFromSound(), which will be used to determine size-related transformations of the planets and their assets.
 I wrote headers for getColorFromSound() and getRateFromSound(), which will be used to procedurally determine colors and velocities (i.e. for spinning), respectively.